ome/omero-documentation/developers/Omero/Server/HowToCreateAService.rst

 (These last two points stand to change with :ticket:`314`).

 .. note::
-    With the creation of OmeroBlitz, there are several other locations which need to be modified.
+    With the creation of :ref:`server/blitz`, there are several other locations which need to be modified.
 These are also listed below.

 Files to Create